Bamboo: Fashion's Sustainability Superhero?

 According to Scientific American, "bamboo can be cultivated with little to no fertilizer, pesticides, heavy harvesting machinery or irrigation, and bamboo root systems can protect steep banks from erosion."
 In fact, this fibre doesn't require any pesticides or herbicides, which are highly damaging to both the environment and human health.
 These harsh chemicals contaminate soil and water, and have adverse effects on plants' well-being.
 In humans, long-term exposure to them has been linked to Parkinson's disease, ADHD, and some cancers.
 But just because pesticides aren't required to make bamboo fabric, this doesn't mean that they were not used anyway, for maximum results.
 Intensive farming is however considered very bad practice in the industry.

 Bamboo is a significant improvement to using polyester and other petroleum-based synthetics, and it's also more sustainable than conventional (non-organic) cotton.
-This versatile material lends itself well to a variety of designs, such as basics, activewear and socks, but also baby essentials – all of which are offered by bamboo-focused sustainable fashion brand Boody.
+This versatile material lends itself well to a variety of designs, such as basics, activewear and socks, but also baby essentials - or pyjamas and loungewear, as showcased by the brand Charlotte Dunn.
 The lightness and comfort of bamboo lends these items their softness.

 But bamboo can also be used in unexpected ways – for example, fashion brand Stelar creates hand-woven bags and accessories made from this eco-friendly material.
 Stelar uses bamboo from Indonesia, which is grown organically and harvested by local communities and dried in the sun, before artisans transform it into fashion accessories.
 As a result, Stelar's collections stand out for their unique design.